ljoonal/CVR-Plugins/README.md

 ## Why BepInEx and not MelonLoader

-MelonLoader is the tool used with VRC modding.
+If you're asking: "MelonLoader is the tool used with VRC modding, so why not use it for CVR too?"

 While it's a great tool, it requires .NET framework.
 Which is not available for linux.
 I can actually build my mods on Linux with BepInEx unlike MelonLoader.
 This is also why the build system is with VSC tasks instead of Visual Studio in this repository.